Informa: 2014 to present

-It also sold Lloyd's List and EPFR to Montagu Private Equity in 2022.

-In March 2023, in a cash and shares deal, Informa acquired the Irish Tarsus Group from Charterhouse Capital Partners for a reported GBP 790m.
+In November 2022, Informa launched a joint venture, Tahaluf, partnered with the Saudi Federation for Cybersecurity, Programming and Drones (SAFCSP).

 In January 2024, Informa announced that it would merge the digital business of Informa Tech with TechTarget.
-The resulting company would keep the TechTarget name with Informa holding 57% stake and the existing TechTarget shareholders holding 43% stake in the merged TechTarget.
-The merger was completed with the business became Informa TechTarget in December 2024.
+The business became Informa TechTarget in December 2024.

-In June 2024, Informa closed two UK-based titles: Digital TV Europe and Television Business International.

 In July 2024, the company reached a deal to acquire media and events company Ascential for approximately £1.2 billion.
 The transaction was completed in October 2024.

 Operations

 Informa is organized into five operating divisions: Informa Connect, Informa Festivals, Informa Markets, Informa TechTarget, and Taylor & Francis.
 The company also has a Global Support division.

 In June 2021, John Rishton was appointed as chairman, replacing Derek Mapp.